Learn more below about the various projects we provide grant funding for, or that we work as a collaborative partner on.

 Camp Apple (Children’s Services)

-Camp Apple aims to work with children both with and without disabilities to provide a fun, educational, and inclusive summer experience for all.
-It operates for six weeks in the summer as well as offering a few weekend experiences for children during the school year, and its aim is to teach children critical social and emotional skills that will help them learn to interact with people of different backgrounds and experiences and assist them in becoming successful throughout their lives.
+Camp Apple aims to work with children both with and without disabilities to provide a fun, educational and inclusive summer experience for all.
+It operates for six weeks in the summer as well as offering a few weekend experiences for children during the school year.
+The primary goal is to teach children critical social and emotional skills that will help them learn to interact with people of different backgrounds and experiences and assist them in becoming successful throughout their lives.
 [Learn More]

-Childcare Scholarships are available for children living in Butler County who meet certain qualifications.
-This program began as a way to help bridge the gap for families who may be on the waiting list for CCIS or may not meet the income eligibility requirements to receive CCIS funding but who are still unable to afford child care.
+Childcare Scholarships began as a way to help bridge the gap for families who may be on the waiting list for CCIS or who may not meet the income eligibility requirements to receive CCIS funding but are still unable to afford child care.
 Caregivers must also be in need of the scholarship in order to maintain employment or education.
 The scholarship can be used at any state-certified childcare center in Butler County.
+This provides low income families access to quality child care programs so they can work towards self-sufficiency and their children can develop socially and emotionally in an early education program.

 FamilyWize is a free prescription savings card that is available to everyone with no registration or sign up required.
 Cards can be used by those who have no insurance, those buying medication not covered by their insurance, or those who have high medication costs.
 The FamilyWize Prescription Savings Card can be used at over 60,000 pharmacies throughout the nation for any FDA-approved prescription medication.
 [Learn More]

-Butler County Children’s Center’s Inclusive Childcare program provides childcare and services to children both with and without disabilities and special needs.
-The program also accepts many children that would not be accepted at other childcare centers.
-While the parents benefits by being able to maintain employment or continue their education, the children also benefit from an inclusive environment that is overseen by staff that has received extensive training in caring for children with special needs.
+Butler County Children’s Center’s Inclusive Childcare program provides quality childcare and services to children with special needs.
+The program accepts many children that would not be accepted at other childcare centers.
+While the parents benefit by being able to maintain employment or continue their education, the children also benefit from an inclusive environment that is overseen by staff that has received extensive training in caring for children with special needs.
 [Learn More]

 Transition…The Next Step

-The Utility Single Point of Contact fields over 4,000 calls annually, completes full intake assessments on approximately 1,300 households, and provides case management and assistance with applications for government and private utility company programs while coordinating private assistance through BERI and other funders for approximately 250 households annually.
-Agencies once inundated with calls, now refer callers to USPOC and can focus on more intensive case management in housing, financial literacy education, and employment preparation and placement.
+The Utility Integrated Single Point of Contact (UISPOC) fields over 4,000 calls annually, completes full intake assessments on approximately 1,300 households, and provides case management and assistance with applications for government and private utility company programs, while also coordinating private assistance through BERI and other funders for approximately 296 households annually.
+The assistance provided educates the individual on budgeting, utilizing natural supports, and connects them with additional resources to assist with other essential needs.

 Volunteer Income Tax Assistance (VITA)

-The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make $52,000 or less, persons with disabilities, the elderly and limited English speaking taxpayers who need assistance in preparing their own tax returns.
+The Volunteer Income Tax Assistance (VITA) program offers free tax help to people who generally make $52,000 or less, persons with disabilities, the elderly, and limited English speaking taxpayers who need assistance in preparing their own tax returns.
 IRS-certified volunteers provide free basic income tax return preparation with electronic filing to qualified individuals.
-The program operates at four sites across Butler County and completed more than 2,000 returns in 2015-2016.
+The program provides financial literacy instruction and connects individuals to needed services.
+This program operates at four sites across Butler County; and completed more than 2,000 returns in 2017-2018.
 [Learn More]